Unpackerr/unpackerr/README.md

 -   Add code for tagged downloads.
 Allow extracting things besides radarr/sonarr.
 -   Integrate `prometheus`.
 -   Tests.
 Maybe.
 Would likely have to refactor things into better interfaces.
+-   Save and reload state.
+If you shut if off before it deletes something, it never gets deleted.

 ## Contributing